Rotatable Antenna-Enhanced Cell-Free Communication: System Model and Problem Formulation

-where $C_0$ represents the channel power gain at the reference distance $d_0=1$ m, and $\alpha$ is the path loss exponent.
+where $\beta\left( d_{l,k} \right)$ denotes the large-scale channel power gain due to the distance-dependent path loss and shadowing, and $g_{l,k}$ models the small-scale channel fading.
 Furthermore, we assume that $g_{l,k}$ follows an independent Rician fading distribution, characterized by Rician factor $\kappa$ and given by

-where $\bar{g}_{l,k}=e^{-j\frac{2\pi}{\lambda}d_{l,k}}$ denotes the line-of-sight (LoS) component of the channel, and $\tilde{g}_{l,k}\sim \mathcal{C}\mathcal{N}\left( 0,1 \right) $ denotes the non-LoS (NLoS) channel component modeled by Rayleigh fading, with $\mathcal{CN}(0,1)$ denoting a circularly symmetric complex Gaussian (CSCG) distribution with mean zero and unit covariance.
+where $\bar{g}_{l,k}=\sqrt{G_{l,k}}e^{-j\frac{2\pi}{\lambda}d_{l,k}}$ denotes the line-of-sight (LoS) component of the channel, and $\tilde{g}_{l,k}\sim \mathcal{C}\mathcal{N}\left( 0,1 \right) $ denotes the non-LoS (NLoS) channel component modeled by Rayleigh fading, with $\mathcal{CN}(0,1)$ denoting a circularly symmetric complex Gaussian (CSCG) distribution with mean zero and unit covariance.